 - A Miniature fishtail palm in a 10" diameter (25 cm) container should use about 2 quarts or almost 1 liter of water, when necessary.

-- They would appreciate misting but adapt very well to normal house humidity.
+- They would appreciate a daily misting but adapt very well to normal house humidity.

 - An occasional dusting and cleaning with fresh water is helpful.